 New students at Lake Land College who plan to seek a degree or certificate of 24 or more hours will participate in an orientation program.
-This program provides new students with information and skills needed for a successful transition to college and beyond.
-New students will participate in a variety of activities designed to empower them to be successful in both academic and personal decision-making processes.
-As part of the orientation program, new students will register for courses for their first term of enrollment.
+Successful completion involves an online orientation program followed by an advisement and registration day.
+During online orientation, students will learn about academic major requirements, paying for college, and campus services and resources.
+Students will register for courses for their first term of enrollment on their advisement and registration day.